 - Olive oil

-First, you'll need to pound the chicken breasts until they're about ¼ inch thick.
-Just put them between wax paper or into large freezer bags and use the flat side of a mallet or a rolling pin.
+First, you'll need to pound the chicken breast halves until they're about ¼ inch thick.

 I highly recommend tasting the sauce before serving.
 You can add more cream or use chicken broth to help balance the flavors if you think it's too tangy.

-We like to serve chicken piccata over egg noodles or pasta.
+We like to serve chicken piccata over a bed of pasta or egg noodles.
+The pasta helps absorb the creamy lemon sauce.
 I usually make pasta in my Instant Pot since my pan takes up a lot of space on the stove.

 - 4 small chicken breasts about 2 pounds total